Master of Arts in Speech-Language Pathology Online Program

 Upon completion, graduates are eligible to take the National Examination in Speech-Language Sciences (NESPA) and to complete the Clinical Fellowship Year (CFY) required by the American Speech-Language Hearing Association (ASHA) for the Certificate of Clinical Competence (CCC).
 Graduates are also eligible for the licensure/certification through the Departments of Education in most states.
 The program is accredited by the Council of Academic Accreditation (CAA) of the American Speech-Language-Hearing Association (ASHA) and by the Colorado Department of Education.
 Certified speech-language pathologists find employment in the public schools, private practice, hospitals, rehabilitation facilities and freestanding clinics.

 Students are admitted in cohort groups who progress through the program together.
-We anticipate that the next cohort (Cohort XII) will begin in Fall 2018 or Fall 2019 (to be determined).
+The next cohort (Cohort XII) will begin in Fall 2018.
 Applications will be accepted beginning October 1, 2017.
 The application deadline is February 1, 2018.
 Decisions regarding admission will not be made until after the deadline.
-Please check back in Summer 2017 for information about the next admissions cycle.